 Sunscreen should remain an integral part of your routine, especially as the leaves fall off the trees and shade becomes more and more scarce.
 If you get a sunscreen with moisturizer built in, you’ll also be doing your skin a big extra favor in the cold and dry climate.

-SPF 15 will probably do just fine, but to be safe, always check the UV index for your area on a given day to see how much you should lather up.
+Sun Protection Factor (“SPF”) 15 will probably do just fine, but to be safe, always check the UV index for your area on a given day to see how much you should lather up.
 Special facial sunscreen can be used to prevent breakouts and care for your sensitive skin.
 You can also double-up with SPF makeup, but don’t use it as a replacement for sunscreen.
+Using skin care and hair care products that have natural SPF should be a priority for you year-round.

 Finally, be sure to use SPF lip balm because your lips are definitely susceptible to sun damage too!